usgpo/cataloging-records-CGP-maintenance-files/Congressionally_Mandated_Reports/README.md

 MCS is very interested in hearing from you about your experience using these records and others in our GitHub repositories.
 MCS welcomes recommendations and comments via [askGPO](https://ask.gpo.gov/s/) inquiries in the "Cataloging/Metadata (Policies and Records)" category.

 We have compiled some preliminary data about the records.
+We cataloged a collection-level record for the reports required by the Congressional Review Act: CGP [001411937](https://catalog.gpo.gov/F/?func=direct&doc_number=001411937&local_base=GPO01PUB).

 | Total Records | 201 |
 |:-----|:-----|